rokozeit/kindle-ha-dashboard/README.md

 The current configuration supports the following Home Assistant entity types:

 - **Controls**
-  Controlls can currently control light (currently no color control) and radiator termostates
+  Controlls can currently control light (currently no color control)
   - Toggle on/off
   - Adjust value (brightness in %, temperature in °C)